Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Some users report that the overall logging feature of the solution could use some more work;

-• Archived email search is not always helpful.
+• Archived email search is only sometimes helpful.

 Afi Backup is a relatively unknown solution for M365 backup purposes, and so it is hard to perform comprehensive research about small solutions like this one.
-Other than that, it appears to be a good solution with a lot of positives to it, the biggest one being its backup speed.
+Other than that, it is a good solution with many positives, the biggest one being its backup speed.

 n-able cove data protection landing page

-N-able is a software provider that specializes in the field of cybersecurity, offering various security-related solutions for many different fields – including Microsoft 365.
-N-able Cove Data Protection is their take at providing a cloud-based complex backup and recovery solution for a multitude of target locations and systems.
-It has a centralized dashboard, its own private cloud storage capabilities, and many other features.
+N-able is a software provider specializing in cybersecurity, offering various security-related solutions for many fields – including Microsoft 365.
+N-able Cove Data Protection is their take on providing a cloud-based complex backup and recovery solution for many target locations and systems.
+It has a centralized dashboard, private cloud storage capabilities, and many other features.

 N-able Cove Data Protection Features and Benefits: